stripe-archive/accept-a-card-payment/using-webhooks/server/node-typescript/README.md

 As of 8.0.1, [stripe-node](https://github.com/stripe/stripe-node) provides types for the latest [API version](https://stripe.com/docs/api/versioning).
 These types offer a beneficial developer experience when working with [TypeScript](https://www.typescriptlang.org/), including enhanced code completion.

-To find out more about usage with TypeScript see the [stripe-node README](https://github.com/stripe/stripe-node#usage-with-typescript).
+To find out more about usage with TypeScript, see the [stripe-node README](https://github.com/stripe/stripe-node#usage-with-typescript).

 ### Requirements